Skip to main content

 Alternative Trading Strategies

 • Selling Options: You can sell options to collect premiums.
-Since options lose value over time (time decay) if you sell an option, you benefit from this decay, provided the stock doesn't move significantly against your position before expiration.
+Since options lose value over time (time decay), if you sell an option, you benefit from this decay, provided the stock doesn't move significantly against your position before expiration.

-• Credit Spreads: You sell an option while buying another of the same class and expiration but at different strike prices.
+• Credit Spreads: You sell an option while buying another of the same class and expiration, but at different strike prices.
 This limits risk and reward but involves collecting a net credit (premium).

 • Straddle or Strangle: These involve buying both a put and a call on the same underlying at the same expiration and strike (straddle) or the same expiration but different strike prices (strangle).
 You profit if the stock price moves significantly in either direction.